-2.17.
+2.16.
 Biogenic processing

-The SMOKE system uses a more advanced emissions modeling approach for biogenic processing than it uses for the other source types.
-For biogenic emissions, the temporal processing is a true simulation model driven by ambient meteorology and other data.
-SMOKE currently supports two methods for computing biogenic land use: BEIS2 and BEIS3.
-The overall processing performed by both these models is quite different from the processing done for anthropogenic source categories.
-BEIS2 and BEIS3 start with spatial allocation of land use data as the first processing step (which is the same as importing the raw inventory data for anthropogenic sources).
-They next compute normalized emissions for each grid cell and land use category.
+SMOKE currently supports the Biogenic Emissions Inventory System (BEIS) 4 and previous versions for processing emissions from biogenic origin.
+The overall processing performed by these models is quite different from the processing done for anthropogenic source categories.
+BEIS4 starts with spatial allocation of land use data as the first processing step (which is the same as importing the raw inventory data for anthropogenic sources).
+In the next step, the model computes compute normalized emissions for each grid cell and land use category.
 The final step is adjusting the normalized emissions based on gridded, hourly meteorology data and assigning the chemical species to output a model-ready biogenic emissions file.
-The following two subsections provide more detail about the two biogenic models in SMOKE and give references to additional detail elsewhere.
+The following two subsections provide more detail about the most recent biogenic model implementation in SMOKE and give references to additional detail elsewhere.

-2.17.1.
-BEIS3 processing
+2.16.1.
+BEIS4 processing

-The concepts in BEIS3 are similar to those in BEIS2, except the program Normbeis3 (instead of Rawbio) reads gridded land use data from three files in I/O API input format (BELD3_A, BELD3_B, and BELD3 TOT).
-Most users rely on the BELD3 database to generate these gridded land use files, but other land use databases may be used, provided the vegetation types and file formats are consistent with the BELD3 A, BELD3 B, and BELD3 TOT files.
-This database consists of high-resolution (1-km horizontal resolution) land use data for 230 land use types.
-Normbeis3 creates normalized biogenic emissions for both winter and summer.
-The Tmpbeis3 program reads the MCIP meteorology data and makes these adjustments; these include the effects of temperature and solar radiation.
+The concepts in BEIS4 are similar to those in BEIS3 and previous versions, except the program Normbeis4 reads gridded land use data from a single file in I/O API input format (BELD6), and gridded Leaf Biomass inputs from a separate file BIOMASS.
+Normbeis4 creates normalized biogenic emissions for both winter and summer.
+The Tmpbeis4 program reads the MCIP meteorology data and makes these adjustments; these include the effects of temperature and solar radiation.
+Tmpbeis4 gives the user two options for using the winter and summer normalized emissions.
+The recommended option is to use the gridded soil temperature from the MCIP data to determine the fraction of summer and winter normalized emissions to use for each grid cell.
+When gridded soil temperature is greater or equal to 290K, the summer normalized emissions will be used in the hourly emissions calculations.
+If gridded soil temperature is below 282K, then the winter normalized emissions will be used in calculations.
+Any grid cell with a soil temperature between 282K and 290K will use a certain fraction of winter and a fraction of the summer normalized emissions in hourly emissions calculations.
+This recommended option should provide more realistic emissions during season transition periods (e.g. winter to spring).
+The option for using winter and summer normalized emissions is the same approach with Tmpbeis3 where Metscan is used.
 The winter emission factors are to be used during the "winter" period, which is defined as being after the first date of freezing ground temperature and before the last date of freezing ground temperature.
 The SMOKE Metscan program can determine this time period and create a gridded file that indicates whether each grid cell is in a winter or summer period for each day of the year.
-Using this file, which is optional, will cause Tmpbeis3 to read and use both the winter and summer normalized emissions files from Normbeis3.
+Using this file, which is optional, will cause Tmpbeis4 to read and use both the winter and summer normalized emissions files from Normbeis4.
 Whether the winter or summer normalized emissions are used for a given grid cell and hour is set by the output from the Metscan program.
-Users can define the chemical species that are output from Tmpbeis3 using the speciation profile file, GSPRO.
+Users can define the chemical species that are output from Tmpbeis4 using the speciation profile file, GSPRO.
 In this file, you can set an environment variable (BIOG SPRO) that indicates which speciation profile code should be used for biogenic emissions.
-Note that this GSPRO file is different than the one used for BEIS2.
-More information on Normbeis3 and Tmpbeis3 is provided in Section 6.12, "Normbeis3" [256] and Section 6.17, "Tmpbeis3" [300].
+More information on Normbeis4 and Tmpbeis4 is provided in Section 4.13, "Normbeis4" [177] and Section 4.19, "Tmpbeis4" [224].

-2.18.
+2.17.
 Creating model-ready emissions